Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 ## Examples
-For the purpose of helping learn how the format and keywords work, here are several examples of story cards and their corresponding HCL.
+For the purpose of helping learn how the format and keywords work, here are several examples of story cards and their corresponding NaCL.

 #### Greenbriar Hills
-This is an HCL adaptation of a location example of Zaltys format from the World Info Research
+This is an NaCL adaptation of a location example of Zaltys format from the World Info Research
 Sheet:
 ```